DataBiosphere/consent-ontology/automation/README.md

 ### Run all tests:
 ```
-sbt gatling:test
+sbt clean gatling:test
 ```

 ### Run specific tests:
 ```
-sbt gatling:testOnly *.DefaultScenarios
+sbt clean gatling:testOnly *.DefaultScenarios
 ```

 ## Development
-To create new tests, use `org.broadinstitute.dsp.ontology.DefaultScenarios` as a model.
+To create new tests, use `org.broadinstitute.dsp.ontology.StatusScenarios` as a model.
 All tests extending `Simulation` will be run during normal test running.
 `org.broadinstitute.dsp.ontology.requests.Requests` contains a summary of existing API calls supported by the application.